curroramos/leetcode_notes/advanced/arrays/sliding_w.md

 ### Sliding Window Algorithm Overview

-The sliding window algorithm is a technique used to solve problems involving arrays or lists where you need to find a subset of the elements that satisfies certain conditions.
-This technique is particularly useful for problems involving subarrays or substrings and helps reduce the time complexity from O(n²) to O(n) in many cases.
+sliding window is basically when you have a "window" that moves through an array. super useful for substring/subarray problems and makes things way faster (O(n) instead of O(n²)).

 ### Key Concepts